-The use of more liberal regulations for KRFC bag limits, possession limits, and minimum adult salmon size (Alternative 1 in the STD 399; Economic and Fiscal Impact Statement) would be less desirable than those proposed, because they could create risk of an intense fishery, reaching or exceeding the quota in a very short time.
-Reaching the quota in a very short time could be damaging to the local economy and exceeding the allowable harvest could damage the KRFC stocks.
+The use of more liberal regulations for the KRFC quota, bag limits, possession limits, and minimum adult salmon size (Alternative 1 in the STD 399; Economic and Fiscal Impact Statement) would be less desirable than those proposed.
+More liberal regulations for bag limits, possession limits, and minimum adult salmon size could create the risk of an intense fishery in which the quota is reached or exceeded in a very short time.
+Reaching the quota in a very short time could be damaging to the local economy, and exceeding the quota or setting a higher quota could damage KRFC stocks.